 |Grade 2||11:50 - 12:10||12:10 - 12:25|

 Parent Information for Dropping-off / Picking-up Children at School

 Playground supervision will begin at 8:05 am.
 Students should not arrive at school before then.

 We do ask all drivers to observe the following guidelines.

-- When ever students are present, the maximum speed limit on school grounds is 5 Miles Per Hour.
+- When ever students are present, the maximum speed limit is 5 Miles Per Hour.

-- Do carpool - this will help reduce the quantity of cars in the front and rear of the school.
+- Do carpool - this will help reduce the quantity of cars.

 - Do teach your children to cross the street only at the crosswalks.